 The new ballet carried a shortened title Reflets (“Reflections”).
 The choreography was by Robert Quinault — who also danced in the production along with prima ballerinas Mariette de Rauwera and Colette Salomon — with the instrumental ensemble conducted by Élie Cohen.

-The orchestral version of Reflets has been less fortunate on recordings compared to the versions for piano.
+The orchestral version of Reflets has been less fortunate on recordings compared to the version for piano.
 Florent Schmitt himself made a recording of the ballet’s final two movements in the early 1930s (“Nuremberg” and “Munich“) in a Pathé release that also featured the composer’s own “vocal autograph” at the end of the recording.

 That historic recording is available today on the Timpani label.
 The two movements have also been uploaded on YouTube as well (links are included in the paragraph above — accessible to American viewers only).